Volleyball at the Summer Olympics: Women's winners

 In 2004, the winners were once again China.
 Second were Russia who beat Brazil in a very tough and dramatic semifinal match after being down 1–2, 19–24 in the fourth set.

 In 2008, Brazil finally won the gold, beating the United States in the final and losing only one set in the competition.
 China were awarded the bronze by beating Cuba.
 After a troubled start, Brazil secured the double gold in 2012 after beating the United States once again in the final.
 Japan won the bronze medal after defeating South Korea.

 In 2016, home team Brazil were favorites to once again win the title, thus equalling Cuba's three consecutive gold medals between 1992 and 2000.
 After winning all of their preliminary round matches without dropping a set, the team was, however, stunned by a young Chinese squad in a tiebreaker in the quarterfinals.
 China went on to win the title, their third in Olympic history, by beating Serbia in four sets in the gold medal match.
 In the process, Lang Ping became the first person to win a gold medal as a player in Los Angeles 1984 and repeat the feat now as a coach in Rio de Janeiro.
 China also became the first team to win the Olympics after losing three matches in the preliminary round.
-The United States defeated Netherlands 3–1 to capture the bronze medal.
+The United States defeated the Netherlands 3–1 to capture the bronze medal.

 In the fifteenth edition of the games in 2020, the United States faced Brazil for the third final in four editions, only this time they broke the long title drought.
 Thus the Americans became only the sixth country to win the women's tournament, after Brazil, China, Cuba, Japan, and the former Soviet Union.
 Serbia got the bronze, beating South Korea.